 - i.
 Dividend income recognized when the Company's right to receive payment has been established. - ii.
 Loyalty commission income and profit commission expense recognized when the Company has right to receive, or obligation to make payment has been established. - iii.
 Treaty profit commission income recognized in the year in which it is paid by reinsurers. - iv.
+Motor sliding scale commission income recognized when the Company's right to receive payment has been established. - v.
 Fronting fees recognized when premiums are billed to customers as the Company has no further service obligations associated with these fees.